timothyshen/documentation/docs/Story Network (L1)/node-architecture/engineapi.md

 - If not, the CL calls `engine_forkchoiceUpdate` to trigger a new payload generation.
 - The CL then calls `engine_getPayload` with `payloadID` to fetch the payload and propose a new block.

+### **2. ProcessProposal** (Process a New Block)
+- The CL calls `engine_newPayload` to  delivers the new block to the EL.
+- The EL validates payload of the new block, executes transactions deterministically and updates its state.

-### **2. FinalizeBlock** (Finalizing a Decided Block)
+### **3. FinalizeBlock** (Finalizing a Decided Block)
 - The CL calls `engine_newPayload` to  delivers the finalized block to the EL.
-- The EL executes transactions deterministically and updates its state.
+- If the block has not yet been incorporated into the EL, the EL validates payload of the new block, executes transactions deterministically and updates its state.
 - Since CometBFT provides instant finality, the CL calls `engine_forkchoiceUpdate` to finalize the block.
-- Finally, the CL calls `engine_forkchoiceUpdate` again to start generating the payload for the next block.
+- Finally, the CL calls `engine_forkchoiceUpdate` again, with extra attributes,  to start an optimistic build of the next block if enabled, and if the validator is the next proposer.

 This interaction ensures smooth coordination between the EL and the CL, maintaining the integrity and efficiency of Story's blockchain network.